genesys-samples/Architect_IVR_Data-Actions/content/_index.md

 Lets start at the base level: **Interaction** - Very simply defined as communication or direct involvement with someone or something.

 From the contact center perspective, we can narrow this down to a customer interacting with a platform, a bot, an agent, or any other media they can consume.
-For this workshop we'll define an interaction as an engagement between a customer and an agent, afterall, its simple to provide a bot with more answers, but how do we empower our agents?
+For this workshop we'll define an interaction as an engagement between a customer and an agent, after all, its simple to provide a bot with more answers, but how do we empower our agents?

 To many of us consumers, a meaningful interaction can be as simple as those heaps of data we entered into the IVR actually passing through to the agent.
 Simply put, we entered our account number, and the agent didn't have to ask us for it when we finally connected.
 They had our account up and the information we entered felt like it had a cause.